 Some say the bike inspired the 2015 Honda NM4, though possibly a bit tenuous.
 However, in 2012 Masahi Teshima built his own replica, costing him $120k and seven years of work and looking pretty special.

-Do you know of any other iconic motorcycles on film?
-Can you recommend other movies where a great bike is one of the cast?
+Do you know of any other famous motorcycles in films?
+Can you recommend other movie motorbikes where a great bike is one of the cast?
 Do let me know in the comments below.